k-yle/osm-api-js/examples/useDevServer.md

 # Using the Development Server

-For testing and experimenting with the API, use the development server documented [here](https://wiki.openstreetmap.org/wiki/API_v0.6).
+For experimenting with the API, use the development server documented [here](https://wiki.openstreetmap.org/wiki/API_v0.6).
 It uses a separate database with less data, allowing you to test freely without concerns.

 1. Create an account and application key on the [development server](https://master.apis.dev.openstreetmap.org/oauth2/applications).